 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take dolutegravir 25 mg and 50 mg with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Dolutegravir 25 mg and 50 mg?

 - Tell all of your health care providers that you take dolutegravir 25 mg and 50 mg.
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine interacts with many other drugs.
-The chance of side effects may be raised or how well dolutegravir 25 mg and 50 mg.
-Talk with your doctor and pharmacist to make sure that it is safe for you to use dolutegravir 25 mg and 50 mg with all of your other drugs (prescription or OTC, natural products, vitamins).
+The chance of side effects may be raised or how well dolutegravir 25 mg and 50 mg works may be lowered.
+Check with your doctor and pharmacist to make sure that it is safe for you to take dolutegravir 25 mg and 50 mg with all of your other drugs (prescription or OTC, natural products, vitamins).

 - If you have had hepatitis B or C, talk with your doctor.

 - Some other drugs may need to be taken at some other time than dolutegravir 25 mg and 50 mg.
 If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than dolutegravir 25 mg and 50 mg.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.